mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 To show random quotes, I used a free API named quotable https://quotable.io/random using the quotable API I fetched the random quotes and showed them on the Quote App.
 With speech functionality and twitter share button
 # 13 - Password Show Hide
 Using show hide eye button you can see there is a password field with the password.
 When you entered some password in that field hey will be hidden by default, when you click on that eye icon the characters will be displayed in plain text format.
+# 14 - Email Validation
+Validating the user-entered email address by using  regex pattern for validation and match the user entered inputs with this pattern.
+If the user entered email address is matched with the given pattern that means the user has entered a valid email else entered email is not valid